Variance Reduced Distributed Non-Convex Optimization Using Matrix Stepsizes: Complexities of the algorithms

 The following corollary formulates the iteration complexity for {\detmarina} for $\mW = \mL^{-1}$. \begin{corollary} If we take $\mW = \mL^{-1}$, then the condition \eqref{eq:opt-cond-var} on $\gamma$ is given by

-In order to satisfy $\varepsilon$-stationarity, that is we require
+In order to satisfy $\varepsilon$-stationarity, that is $\Exp{\norm{\nabla f(\tilde{x}^K)}^2_{\frac{\mD }{ \det(\mD)^{1/d}}}} \leq \varepsilon^2$, we require

 where $\Delta_0 \eqdef f(x^0) - f(x^{\star})$.
 Moreover, this iteration complexity is always better than the one of {\marina}. \end{corollary} The proof can be found in the Appendix.
 In fact, we can show that in cases where we fix $\mW = \mI_d$ and $\mW = \diag^{-1}\left(\mL\right)$, the same conclusion also holds, relevant details can be found in \Cref{sec:cmp-step}.
-This essentially means that {\detmarina} can always have a ``larger" stepsize compared to {\marina}, which leads to a better iteration complexity.
+This essentially means that {\detmarina} always has a ``larger" stepsize compared to {\marina}, even if the stepsize is suboptimal for the sake of efficiency, which leads to a better iteration complexity.
 In addition, because we are using the same compressor for those two algorithms, the communication complexity of {\detmarina} is also provably better than that of {\marina}.

 In order to compute the communication complexity, we borrow the concept of expected density from \citet{gorbunov2021marina}. \begin{definition} For a given sketch matrix $\mS \in \bbS^d_{+}$, the expected density is defined as